gbeckers/soundstimbuilder/README.md

 Soundstimbuilder
 ================

-Soundstimbuilder is a python package to create experimental sound stimuli.
+Soundstimbuilder is a python package for creating experimental sound stimuli.

 Installation